a200462790/cloud-foundation-fabric/modules/biglake-catalog/README.md

 # Biglake Catalog

-This module allows to create a Biglake catalog with databases and corresponding tables in each database.
+This module allows to create a BigLake Metastore with databases and corresponding tables in each database.

 ## Examples